oyvindkinsey/easyXDM/README.txt

-easyXDM is javascript library created to enable web developers to easily expose javascript API's across domain boundaries.
+easyXDM is a javascript library created to enable web developers to easily expose javascript API's across domain boundaries.

 The library provides three layers of abstraction to current methods.